 Women often have excess gas during pregnancy in addition to morning sickness and fatigue.
-Gas can cause uncomfortable bloating, cramps, and abdominal pain.
+Gas pain in pregnancy is rarely a cause for concern.

 This article discusses the causes of gas in the different phases of pregnancy.
 We also cover treatments and home remedies for gas, and how to tell when abdominal pain is a cause for concern.